ContextMapper/contextmapper.github.io/_docs/language-reference/context-map.md

 ---

 The context map is the most important element of CML, implementing the DDD Context Map pattern.
 A context map contains bounded contexts and defines their relationships.
+The interpretation and usage of the pattern in Context Mapper is explained in the article ["Domain-driven Architecture Modeling and Rapid Prototyping with Context Mapper"](https://contextmapper.org/media/978-3-030-67445-8_11_AuthorsCopy.pdf).

 ## Syntax